Skip navigation

 The air conditioner’s outdoor cabinet is blocked

 The outdoor cabinet of a split system air conditioner is called the condenser, and it’s where the heat moved from indoors is exhausted to the outside.
-If this cabinet is blocked or obstructed because of shrubs, branches, or excessive dirt, it will lower the cooling capacity of the AC.
+If this cabinet is blocked or obstructed because of shrubs, branches, or excessive dirt, it will lower the cooling capacity of the AC and contribute to longer run times and uneven comfort—another warning sign explained in signs you should replace AC.

 The AC has leaking refrigerant